Mushiiies/OBS-PYTHON/README.md

 # OBS-PYTHON
 *Just a portable version of Python for ease of use with OBS scripts.*

-I didn't create anything, simply assembled embeded Python 3.6.7
+I didn't create anything, simply assembled embedded Python 3.6.7

 ***Made for use with https://github.com/tryptech/obs-zoom-and-follow script.***